gretazella/DRiFT/README.md

 The experiments on connotation are based on the code from: https://github.com/valeriobasile/connhyp/tree/main.

-The complete list of positive and negative seed words are added to the "data" folder.
+The complete list of positive and negative seed words can be found in the "data" folder.